PistonDevelopers/blog.piston.rs/_posts/2015-12-31-what-is-happening-2.md

 ### [Hematite](https://github.com/PistonDevelopers/hematite)

-This project goal is to develop a Minecraft clone for client and server.
+The project goal is to develop a Minecraft clone for client and server.

 One the client side:

 - limeburst donated the "hematite" name on crates.io :)
 - Some bugs were fixed, and toqueteos landed world auto-finding, an epic PR that was broken for months.

-One the server side:
+On the server side:

 - Progress on configuration
 - Getting close to [single player support](https://github.com/PistonDevelopers/hematite_server/pull/106)!